-KCI respects your right to privacy.
+KCI respects a parent's right to privacy.
 Parents/Guardians must sign an Authorization for Mutual Exchange of Information Form before any information will be released.

 All staff and volunteers are informed of the Confidentiality Policy and reminded to keep all information regarding families confidential.